KajimaSoys/kajimacode_website/README.md

-# README for KajimaSoys Portfolio Website Repository
+# README for KajimaCode Website Repository

 ## Introduction
 Welcome to the repository of KajimaSoys Portfolio website, https://kajimacode.com.
 This website showcases my web development services and serves as a portfolio of my completed projects.
 It's designed to provide an insight into my expertise, work stages, client testimonials, and encourages users to submit project inquiries.